nanek/node-dwolla/README.md

 See more examples in the examples folder.

     var dwolla = require('dwolla');

+    // use the Dwolla Sandbox environment instead of prod dwolla.sandbox = true;

     // get oauth_token, be sure to set the proper scope
     // use oauth lib or everyauth to setup OAuth2